autoplot/documentation/javadoc/org/das2/jythoncompletion/CompletionSupport.md

+# org.das2.jythoncompletion.CompletionSupport

-# org.das2.jythoncompletion.CompletionSupportsupport functions for Jython editor completions.
+support functions for Jython editor completions.

 ***
 <a name="checkJavaSubClass"></a>
 # checkJavaSubClass